-Briolette Cut Diamonds: Everything you need to know
+Briolette Cut Diamonds: Everything You Need to Know in 2022

 There are many diamond cuts available in the market today, some of which are very popular and common while others are quite uncommon.
 One such uncommon cut amongst diamonds is the briolette cut.
 If you have never heard about this diamond before, then you must read this article to know why you should think about buying a beautiful Briolette.

 The briolette diamond emerged in the 1600s in India.
 They are still considered an antique design because they are one of the most ancient diamond cuts.
 It is said that the diamond was sold to the royalty of that time as an exquisite piece of art.